Tryouts and Grading Questions

 How does the overall grading process work?

 Generally speaking, players will be required to attend at least one grading session for their level of play.
-This initial session is typically held at Braemar Park's dome or another indoor facility.
-Players who are more highly graded will also attend a second grading session, which is typically held at Braemar Park's dome or further evaluations.
+This initial session is held at Braemar Park's dome.
+Players who are more highly graded will also attend a second grading session, which is typically held at Braemar Park's dome for further evaluations.

 Players are assigned a numbered penny, and player names are not disclosed to the evaluators.
 Grading is based on player mechanics and performance in a series of drills that include infield, outfield and hitting drills.
 Grading results are compiled for each player and for all grading sessions.
 Players are assigned a specific score and the averages of each skill group (Hitting, Infield, and Outfield) are added together.
 This is referred to the General Skills score.
 Since not all players are pitchers or catchers, pitching and catching scores are reviewed separately and these scores are viewed as supplemental information in team selection, but do not change a players ranking from tryouts.